 It has an adjustable thermostat and comes with three heat settings for increased convenience.

 The Mr. Heater portable garage heater is a top-of-the-line product that delivers unparalleled performance.
-With a variable BTU rating of 38000-125000, it’s designed to heat up your 1500 sq. ft. garage quickly and efficiently.
+With a variable BTU rating of 38000-125000, it’s designed to heat your 1500 square feet garage quickly and efficiently.
 It features a commercial-grade construction for maximum durability and endurance.

 Unlike loud traditional heaters, it has a patented quiet burner technology that makes it one of the most silent garage heaters on the market.
 Additionally, it has an ergonomically designed easy-grip handle for portability, a piezo ignition system to turn it on, and a swivel-out regulator for easy access to the propane tank.
 Overall, it has an extremely sleek design, so you can use it anywhere in your home and workshop.